-OK, so we have a structure that consists of a surplus of meaning and a culture that selects from this surplus.
-Culture selects meaning.
+So we have a structure that consists of a surplus of meaning and a culture that selects from this surplus.
 Selection is only necessary in a context of surplus.
-Example: I have a surplus of socks in my dresser drawer and I need to select just one pair.
-Or every utterance has a surplus of meaning, and understanding is a selection from this surplus.
+Example: I have a surplus of socks and I need to select just one pair.
+Or every utterance offers a surplus of meaning, and understanding is a selection from this surplus.

 Memory is important here, as it shapes selections of meaning.
 If I’ve never read or seen Hamlet performed, when you mention Hamlet’s depression, what will that mean to me?
-I need to select something if the communication is going to continue.
+I need to select a plausible meaning if the communication is to continue.
 Maybe you have cat named Hamlet and he is depressed?

-No meanings are ever transferred in tact from a sender to receiver.
+No meanings are ever transferred intact from a sender to receiver.
 Signifier and signified are different.
 Spoken language introduces the possibility of misunderstanding, confusion, lying, argument, etc. Baecker argues that tribal societies formed to deal with this disruption, or “catastrophe.”
 In other words, tribal societies serve to monitor, regulate, or police oral communication.

 Baecker talks about four types, or exemplary cases, of society–tribal society, stratified society, functionally differentiated society, and next society.
-Each type forms to deal with a particular disruption in communication media.
+Each type forms to deal with a particular disruption, or catastrophe, in communication media.
 Each also gives rise to a particular world model and different patterns of dealing with time and mobility (6).

 How does a community coordinate communal life via signs?
 A sign is the difference between signifier and signified.
-Mis/understanding must happen if communication is to continue.
-Communication is mis/understanding.
+Some kind of understanding, even “misunderstanding,” must happen if communication is to continue.
 As long as one utterance can be linked up with a subsequent utterance, communication happens.
 Even if I think Hamlet might be your cat and I respond based on that thought, communication happens.
-We can discuss that.
+We can keep talking.
 Tribal life is all about dealing with this experience, and tribal leaders are needed to resolve disputes.
 Thus, the origin of politics.

-Speech presents a surplus of meaning, as words can understood differently, which relates to system memory–Do I remember Hamlet’s soliloquy?
-Later, writing increases the surplus of meaning.
 Print then increases the surplus even further, as everything that is printed and read can be negated or criticized or interpreted differently, and we assume that other people have read or at least can read what we’ve read.
 I can dispute your argument because I’ve read the research you’ve read as well as more recent research that questions your theory.
 Reason, in the age of print, is then put forward as the universal arbitrator of disputed meanings.
 There are books that we can that we can both consult and discuss; there’s a sense of permanence in those printed words–a sense of the eternal.

 With writing, language is removed from its interactional, face-to-face context; a text can exist in space somewhere.
 Things in general become mobile.
 We then start to wonder where the “proper place” of things is.
 Where did things begin, where are they going, where do they belong, etc. What is the permanent reality beyond changing appearance, the substance underneath qualities?
 Thus we get ontology and teleology.

-What keeps society together?
+What holds society together?
 It is the question itself that keeps society together.
+Back to Baecker:

 Our answer to the question this contribution’s title poses about what keeps society together thus reads as follows: society is kept together by a structure that guarantees the possibility of a surplus of meaning in combination with a culture of selectively using and reproducing this surplus. . . .